Compose queries dynamically¶

 Meta-fields¶

-To define meta-fields (__typename
+To define meta-fields (__typename, __schema and __type),

-you can use the DSLMetaField
+you can use the DSLMetaField class:

 query = ds.Query.hero.select(